-The legal and residential custody of any children of the marriage must be resolved (either by way of a court order or an agreement) in order to finalize a divorce.
+The legal and residential custody of any children of the marriage must be resolved (either by way of a court order or an agreement) in order to finalize a divorce in New York.

 Legal custody refers to the parent with the authority to make major child-rearing decisions, i.e., those related to the children’s health, education, religion, and general welfare.
 Such decisions vary greatly from day-to-day decisions, such as whether a child sees a movie with a friend or what the child wears to school on any given day, which are most always made by the parent with whom the child is with at the time.

-Upon a divorce, parties will either share joint legal custody or one parent will be afforded sole legal custody.
+Upon a divorce in New York, parties will either share joint legal custody or one parent will be afforded sole legal custody.
 Sole legal custody is a scary term for most; however, many settlement agreements and courts will afford the non-legal custodian a voice in the decision-making process despite an award of sole legal custody.

 Most commonly, a non-legal custodian is afforded a role in the decision making process by way of “meaningful consultation” or “notification.”